NicholasSutin/stock-prices/README.md

   - corresponding image bytes from R2 using the stored `key`
 - It returns a JSON payload of logos as `data:` URIs (base64) to keep the browser from needing direct R2 access.

-## Goals (current vs planned)
 ### Implemented now
 - Cache ticker logos in R2 + store metadata in KV so clients never call Massive directly.

-### Planned / TODO
-- A quotes refresher that calls Finnhub on a controlled schedule, stores quote data in KV, and has Next.js read from KV on a short revalidation interval (e.g., ~5–10 seconds) so clients never call Finnhub directly.

 ## Setup / commands
 ### Created with